martinbrodziansky/o8-interview-fullstack/README.md

 ### Technical criteria:

-- A to-do is a simple object having a numerical id, a message and a boolean flag indicating its completion.
+- A to-do is a simple object having a numerical id, string name and a boolean flag indicating its completion.
-- Create REST API (add TodosControlelr) with following endpoints:
+- Create REST API (add TodosController) with following endpoints:
   - GET /todos
   - PUT /todos/{id}
   - There is no need to save the data into a database, you can keep it in memory
 - Fetch the data from the API and store it in a Vuex module.
 Interact with the API using Vuex actions mapped to the endpoints, and manage local state (filtering, sorting) in Vuex.
 - Make sure you use separate components where appropriate, instead of creating one big component handling all of the logic.
-Reusability is key.
 - If there are no to-dos to be shown, display a message saying so; when a button is unclickable (e.g. you can't undo an action of it is futher than 5 away), make it visually clear.
 - Create a custom button for the purpose of filtering, sorting, completing and uncompleting todos.
-  - Enable the display of any content (plain text, icon) injected from outside the component, use Vue slots to achieve this.
+  - Enable display of any content (plain text, icon) injected from outside the component, use Vue slots to achieve this.
   - Distinguish the buttons with icons, feel free to use any publicly avaiable on the internet.
 - Show use of Vue events to communicate with parent components
 - (Optional) Style the component according to your own taste, preferably using SASS (style lang="scss" in .vue files) and adhering to BEM methodology.
 Do not spend too much time on this point as it is not too important for the completion of the assignment.